Student Matinee Series: Macbeth

 Bring your class to the Ohio Shakespeare Festival at Greystone Hall in downtown Akron for a 60 minute production of Macbeth...or bring us right to your classroom.
 This production for students features beautiful costumes, sets, and three main stage OSF actors telling a concise and complete version of Shakespeare's story, using the Bard's words and his best theatrical techniques.
 No added concepts or gimmicks--this is Shakespeare's story in its purest sense.

 OSF is committed to working with your school's schedule and budget.

-Call or fill out the form below to book your student tickets.
+Call 330-374-7574 or fill out the contact form below to inquire about your student tickets.
 Be sure to also ask about: